Welcome to the City of Placerville’s Housing Resources:

 650 Capitol Mall, Room 4-200

 Sacramento, CA 95814

 You may contact DFEH either in writing, via telephone or E-Mail at:

 Department of Fair Employment and Housing

 Phone: (800) 884-1684

-A DFEH representative will respond to your email within three business days.
+A DFEH representative will respond to your email within two business days.